ABOUT THE INDIANAPOLIS HIKING CLUB

 - 2001 Halloween costumed hike, hay ride and wiener roast

-- 2002 Member Carol Barnes thru hikes the Appalachian trail for the 3rd year in a row (first women ever to do so)
+- 2002 Member Carol Barnes thru hikes the Appalachian trail for the 3rd year in a row (first woman ever to do so)

 - 2003 Hikes scheduled in every Indiana State Park and State Forest and 7 states